 The Swan Lake Senior Center (SLSC) is located at 402 Lake Street.
-SLSC serves a nutritionally-rich hot lunch for seniors five days a week at the center at 11:30 am.
+SLSC serves a nutritionally-rich hot lunch for seniors five days a week at the center at 11:30 a.m.
 Seniors are not charged for meals, although donations for the meals are accepted and appreciated.
 SLSC provides home delivered meals for seniors recovering from illness or surgery and who are homebound and cannot physically attend lunch in person.
-The building is open to senior participants from 9 am - 4 pm; and the Care-A-Van dispatch office is available from 8 am - 4:30 pm Monday through Friday.
+The building is open to senior participants from 9 a.m. - 4 p.m.
+The Care-A-Van dispatch office is available from 8 a.m. - 4:30 p.m.
+Monday through Friday.
 In FY 2016, SLSC provided 11,175 meals.
-They also operate the door-to-door Care-A-Van public transportation services with four paratransit vehicles.
+The door-to-door Care-A-Van public transportation service operates four paratransit vehicles.
 This service is available by reservation to assist those age 60 or older, or for those of any age who are disabled.
 In FY 2016, they provided 13,795 rides.